 Product Brands

-Brands associated with specific products, such as Coca-Cola or iPhone.
+Brands associated with specific products, like Coca-Cola or iPhone.
+These brands focus on product features and benefits.

 Service Brands